 The short answer: do not plan from a Network+ pass-rate number

-Do not plan Network+ from a specific pass-rate percentage unless CompTIA publishes the percentage with a clear denominator, candidate population, attempt type, exam version, and time window.
-RoleMath does not have that evidence.
-The official ledger row is intentionally conservative: it says official seed rows exist, but the live CompTIA page failed to fetch during this rewrite lane, and no pass-rate claim is supported.
+Do not plan Network+ around a specific pass-rate percentage unless CompTIA publishes one with a clear denominator, candidate population, attempt type, exam version, and time window.
+RoleMath does not have a sourceable official CompTIA candidate pass-rate percentage for Network+, and our most recent attempt to re-read CompTIA's official page failed to connect, so this page gives you no pass rate at all rather than a number we cannot stand behind.

 That is less satisfying than a clean percentage, but it is the right answer for a career decision engine.
 A candidate pass rate would only describe a measured group.
 It still would not tell you your personal odds unless your background matched that group.
-The useful question is whether your networking foundations, troubleshooting practice, and target-role evidence match the work Network+ is meant to support.
+Commit to the plan the evidence supports instead: cover the five published domain areas at their listed weights, tie your study to the network-administration tasks below, and treat the exam as a readiness check rather than a bet on a rumored number.

 The official-source limitation matters